Entanglement patterns of quantum chaotic Hamiltonians with a scalar U(1) charge

 {S\arabic{figure}} {S\arabic{equation}} {S\arabic{section}} \begin{widetext}

 \end{widetext}

 This Supplementary Material discusses the analytical and numerical details of the results presented in the main text.
-Section S1 discusses the entanglement entropy~(EE) distributions generated by constrained and unconstrained random matrix theory~(RMT) ensembles.
+Section S1 discusses the entanglement entropy~(EE) distributions generated by constrained and unconstrained random state ensembles.
 Section II focuses on the statistical analysis of the numerical data.